Mission

 2022 – Gary Grace steps down as president of the Board of SFA after 25 years in this role and continues his 35 years of Board service as Immediate Past President.
 Long-time Board Officer Gary Robins is appointed president.
 In-person conferences resume with April event in Dallas, Texas.

-2023 – Regis recognizes that the SFA member-elected Board of Directors becomes the primary representative body of the franchisees.
+2023 – Regis recognizes the SFA member-elected Board of Directors as the primary representative body of the franchisees.
 The SFA Board is appointed to the Council, meeting regularly with corporate leadership and operational executives.
+Regis Corp. agrees to cancel its annual conference and instead sponsors the SFA conference in exchange for speaking time.

 Meet the Board